ChenghaoDing90/COVID-19/README.md

 </p>

 ## Regression:One Week Death Count Prediction
+Four regression methods, elastic penalized regression, random forest regression, GAM regression and XGBoost method, are used to to predict one week deaths, based on the previous days’ amount of deaths, the cases a week ago and the characteristics of demogrphics and health-related information.

 The relationship between respond variable (amount of deaths in day t in each county) and predictor variables:
 <p align="center">
 <img src="./images/Captureeqq.PNG" style="width:800px;height:100px;" />